IvIePhisto/ECoXiPy/README.md

 @html5
 def create_testdoc(title, subtitle, *content):
-    # Slicing on the builder creates a document, the step argument
+    # Slicing without start argument on the builder creates a document, the
-    # defines if the XML declaration should be omitted.
+    # step argument defines if the XML declaration should be omitted.
     return _b[:'html':True](
         # Method calls on a MarkupBuilder instance create elements with the
         # name equal to the method name.